 Having physical proof of your expenses can be important.
 Therefore, it is important to safely store your receipts and have a system that makes it easy to access them as needed.

 Use a mileage tracking app

 The easiest way to account for your vehicle expenses is to use a mileage tracking app, such as the Driversnote mileage tracking app, to track your mileage.
-Then, you can multiply your mileage by the IRS standard mileage rate of 65.5 cents per mile (for 2023) to determine your deduction for vehicle expenses.
+Then, you can multiply your mileage by the IRS standard mileage rate of 67 cents per mile (rate applicable for 2024) to determine your deduction for vehicle expenses.
 The standard mileage rate is meant to account for all of your vehicles’ deductible expenses and is far easier than keeping track of all of these expenses for your vehicles.